Orca18/Novarand/tools/teal/templates/docs/limit-order-a.teal.md

     - The fee of the first transaction is less than or equal to `TMPL_FEE`
     - The second transaction transfers units of `TMPL_ASSET` into `TMPL_OWN`
     - The ratio of `gtxn 1 AssetAmount / gtxn 0 Amount` is at least `TMPL_SWAPN / TMPL_SWAPD`
-    - The number of microAlgos being spent out of this contract is at least `TMPL_MINTRD`
+    - The number of microNovas being spent out of this contract is at least `TMPL_MINTRD`
   2. In a group of size one, where:
     - The transaction is a payment
     - The fee of the transaction is less than or equal to `TMPL_FEE`